hourlymotion/HourlyMotion/README.md

 * `go run main.go` -> start an HTTP server on port `8080` by default
 * `ngrok http 8080` -> expose your local server to the outside world

+Application URLs:
+* `/index.html`: watch a video
+* `/admin-dashboard.html`: display all stored data
+* `/user-dashboard.html`: display stored data for the logged-in user

 API endpoints:
-* `POST /event`: store a new event
+* `POST /event`: store a new event - from a JSON payload
+* `GET /displayAd`: accepts `userXid` and `videoXid`, returns `true`/`false` if it should display an ad or not
-* `GET /events`: returns a JSON list of all stored events
+* `GET /admin-data`: returns a JSON array of all data stored for all users
-* `GET /displayAd`: accepts userXid and videoXid, returns true/false
+* `GET /user-data`: accepts `userXid` and return a JSON object of the data stored for the user
+* `POST /user-settings`: accepts `userXid` and a JSON payload of the user's settings to store

 if you want to also start our custom ad-director:
 * get https://github.com/vbehar/ad-director/tree/hourlymotion